 Glazing with Green

 Glazing medium can be purchased at most art supply stores and is helpful for thinning paint without changing the hue.
 The general mix is 5 or 6 parts glazing medium to one part paint.
-The mix differs between manufacturers, so read the instructions on the bottle before using it.
+The mix varies by manufacturer, so read the instructions on the bottle before using it.

 For more information on acrylic mediums, see my post on How to Use Acrylic Mediums.